Villavu/Simba/Doc/sphinx/features/settings.rst

 ``OpenScriptInNewTab``

-Simba can load Scripts in two diffferent ways.
+Simba can load Scripts in two different ways.
 It can open every script in a new tab, or it can override the currently active tab.
-Setting this to *True* opens scripts in new tabs; this is also the default.
+Setting this to *True* opens scripts in new tabs, this is the default.

 Behaviour when closing tabs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~